Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

-Versus the boxy, almost industrial look of the past Olympus waterproof models, such as the Olympus Stylus Tough 6020, the Olympus TG4 has a sleeker look with rounded edges.
+Versus the boxy, almost industrial look of the past Olympus waterproof models, except the Olympus Tough TG-610, the Olympus TG4 has a sleeker look with rounded edges.
 The lens housing has been moved to the center of the TG4 versus the older Stylus Tough camera design with the lens in the upper corner.

-The best feature of this underwater camera is its built-in GPS unit.
+The best feature of this underwater camera is its built-in GPS unit, as you’ll find on the Nikon W300.
 It can be difficult to identify the location of underwater photos when you’re reviewing them at home a few weeks after your trip because of the lack of easily identifiable landmarks underwater.
 But the GPS unit can tag each photo with your exact location, making it easier to remember exactly where you took each photo.
 The Tough TG4 also has a built-in compass.

 The TG4 can work in up to 50 feet of water depth, which is an improvement over older cameras, such as is shown with an Olympus Stylus Tough 8010, which can work in up to 33 feet of water depth.
 The Olympus TG4 doesn’t quite match the water depth of the Canon D30 (82 feet), but 50 feet of water depth should meet the needs of most people in most situations.